haenah/os-pa5/README.md

 ```
 After downloading, you have to set your STUDENTID again in the ``Makefile``.

+## Restrictions

+* To make the problem easier, we assume a single-processor machine in this project.
+The ``CPUS`` variable that represents the number of CPUs in the target QEMU machine emulator is already set to 1 in the ``Makefile``.

+* Do not add any system calls.

+* You only need to modify those files in the ``./kernel`` directory.
+Changes to other source code will be ignored during grading.

 ## Hand in instructions

 * Please remove all the debugging outputs before you submit.